rajatsen91/CCIT/README.md

         threshold: defualt recommended
         num_iter: Number of Bootstrap Iterations.
 Default 20.
 Recommended 30.
         nthread: Number of parallel thread for running XGB.
 Recommended number of cores in the CPU.
-Default 8.
+Default 8. bootstrap : True or False.
+If False, then num_iter is set to 1.
+One deterministic pval is outputted without averaging.
+If True, results are averaged over num_iter bootstraps and can have randomness. num_iter in this case has to be >= 20.
         Output:
         pvalue of the test.